Iftakharpy/kortepohjan-school/README.md

-# Introduction for the [technological documentation site](https://iftakharpy.github.io/kortepohjan-school/) for [Kortepohja Kindergarten School](https://peda.net/jyvaskyla/kortepohjanpaivakotikoulu)
+# Introduction to the [technological documentation site](https://iftakharpy.github.io/kortepohjan-school/) for [Kortepohja Kindergarten School](https://peda.net/jyvaskyla/kortepohjanpaivakotikoulu)

 This static site made with hugo and the relearn theme will be used to document some of the technologies available in Kortepohja's Kindergarten School.
 The goals are: